Partner, Co-Leader of Anchin's Real Estate Group

 Marc has written numerous articles on various real estate topics published in Real Estate Weekly, Real Estate New York, Real Estate Journal, Shopping Center Business, and other publications.
 He frequently lectures for large groups and currently writes a monthly column for Real Estate Weekly.
 He served for 10 years on the advisory board to the University of Buffalo Department of Accounting and Law.

 Marc was named among the 2015 Top 10 Public Accounting Professionals in New York by NAPAP.
 He is a member of the American Institute of Certified Public Accountants (AICPA), the New York State Society of Certified Public Accountants (NYSSCPA), the Real Estate Board of New York (REBNY).
-Marc is on the boards of The Fashion Center Business Improvement District and Variety the Children’s Charity.
+Marc is on the board of The Fashion Center Business Improvement District.

 - Accounting and Auditing

 - Cost Segregation

 - Planning Ahead: Expected Changes for the Real Estate Industry July 15, 2021

 The Trump Administration enacted one of the largest changes to the tax code when it passed the Tax Cuts and Jobs of 2017 (“TCJA”), which contained various provisions that resulted in significant benefits to the real estate industry, such as the pass-through deduction and the extension of bonus depreciation, to name a few.
 The question now is, how will this, and other long-standing federal policy norms that the real estate industry relies on to do business, all change under the Biden Administration?

 - Biden Tax Proposal Would Squeeze Apartment-Building OwnersMay 11, 2021